 Originally the program’s focus was the prevention of nuclear war, but after the end of the Cold War, it gradually began to shift to broader issues of peace, conflict and justice.
 In 1993, Professor Shimony invited Victor Kazanjian, Dean of Religious and Spiritual Life and former director of community-based peace and justice organizations in Boston and New York, to assist in coordinating the experiential aspects of the program.
 In the fall of 1994, the Peace and Justice Studies Program, in partnership with Arun Gandhi and the M.K.
 Gandhi Institute for Nonviolence, hosted a conference celebrating the 125th birth anniversary of Mohandas Gandhi.
 Held on the Wellesley campus, the conference, Nonviolence or Nonexistence, was attended by over 1,000 scholars, students and activists and was a major success for the department.
 In addition, working with Sally Merry, Professor of Anthropology, Dean Kazanjian established Peace Studies internships in the Boston area.

-At the same time the Dean constructed a Wintersession Course in India where 3 faculty members and 20 students travel for 3-1/2 weeks throughout India studying, both experientially and through the classroom, the Ghandian philosophy of nonviolence.
+At the same time the Dean constructed a Wintersession Course in India where 3 faculty members and 20 students traveled for 3-1/2 weeks throughout India studying, both experientially and through the classroom, the Ghandian philosophy of nonviolence.
 After the departure of Victor Kazanjian and Michelle Lepore, the Department has canceled the Wintersession in India after much thought.
 However, there are other opportunities for students to participate in a Wintersession Course.
 Stay tuned for further announcement.